robmoore-i/AdventOfCode/README.md

 11. Clojure (Kernel sums on a grid [part 1 only])

-On day 11 I came off the bench again so unfortunately I can't be doing AoC outside of weekends and after work.
+On day 11 I came off the bench again and unfortunately I can't be doing AoC outside of weekends and after work.
 Hope this can help fellow Q-ists.